Glade Primary School

 Accessibility of the school

-The school is partially accessible for pupils with physical disabilities.
-At the front of the school, there is lift access.
-At the back of the school there is a disabled parking space.
-However there are several small flights of stairs which are marked with a yellow strip to support Visually Impaired pupils.
-There are handrails on either side of all stairs.
-We ensure that equipment used is accessible to children regardless of their needs.
-There is a disabled toilet and a shower in a separate area.
+The school is partially accessible for pupils with physical disability.
+At the front of the school, there is a lift access.
+There is wheelchair access at the side of the school and disabled parking at the rear.
+There are however several small flights of stairs.
+These are marked with a yellow strip and handrails to support those visually impaired.
+Equipment within classes and reviewed to ensure adjustments are made where appropriate.
+There is a disabled toilet on site.

 - Transition arrangements